Freakwill/pyrimidine/paper/paper.md

 As one of the earliest developed optimization algorithms [@holland; @katoch], the genetic algorithm (GA) has found extensive application across various domains and has undergone modifications and integrations with new algorithms [@alam; @cheng; @katoch].
 The principles of GA will not be reviewed in this article.
 For a detailed understanding, please refer to references [@holland; @simon] and the associated literatures.

 In a typical Python implementation, populations are initially defined as lists of individuals, with each individual represented by a chromosome composed of a list of genes.
 Creating an individual can be achieved utilizing either the standard library's `array` or the widely-used third-party library [`numpy`](https://numpy.org/) [@numpy].
-Following this, evolutionary operators are defined and applied to these structures.
+The evolutionary operators are defined and applied to these structures.

-A concise comparison between `pyrimidine` and several popular frameworks is provided in \autoref{frameworks}, such as [`DEAP`](https://deap.readthedocs.io/) [@fortin] and [`gaft`](https://github.com/PytLab/gaft), which have significantly influenced the design of `pyrimidine`.
+A concise comparison between `pyrimidine` and other frameworks is provided in \autoref{frameworks}, such as [`DEAP`](https://deap.readthedocs.io/) [@fortin] and [`gaft`](https://github.com/PytLab/gaft), which have significantly influenced the design of `pyrimidine`.

 <!-- +-------------------+------------+----------+----------+----------+ -->
 | Library   | Design Style      | Versatility | Extensibility | Visualization           |